-fDO NOT use patient-applied parts that do NOT meet the IEC 60601-1 standard. gDO NOT exceed the volume applied to the standards as this may result in electric shock to the patient or operator, although this is unlikely.
+fDO NOT use patient-applied parts that do NOT meet the IEC 60601-1 standard. gDO NOT exceed the volume applied to the standards, as this may result in electric shock to the patient or operator, although this is unlikely.

-8 Acquistic Safety

-a.DO NOT exceed the acoustic output limit:

-1.ISPTA.3 = 720 mW/cm^2 (50 for ophthalmics) for Band 3; ophthalmic Track 3,

-2.TI ≤ 6.0 (Maximum TIS as ICT ≤1)

-3.MI \leq 1.9 (0.23 for ophthalmic) for band 3;

-9.FCC RF Radiation Exposure Statement

-a This equipment complies with FCC radiation exposure limits set forth for an uncontrolled environment.
+- 8. Acoustic Safety - a.
+DO NOT exceed the acoustic output limit: - 1.ISPTA.3 = 720 mW/cm^2 (50 for ophthalmics) for Band 3; ophthalmic Track 3, - 2.
+TI $\leq$ 6.0 (TIS maximum as TIC $\leq$ 1) - 3.
+MI ≤ 1.9 (0.23 for ophthalmic) for band 3; - 9.
+FCC RF Radiation Exposure Statement - a This equipment complies with FCC radiation exposure limits set forth for an uncontrolled environment.
 End users must follow specific operating instructions to satisfy RF exposure compliance.
-This transmitter must not be colocated or operating in conjunction with any other sategory or transmitter.
+This transmitter must not be co-located or operating in conjunction with any other antenna or transmitter.

-10.Information Security
+10. Information Security